hxtree/galaxyops/docs/recommended-packages.md

   than [1 month of AWS DocumentDB](https://aws.amazon.com/documentdb/pricing/).
 - MongoDB can be ran locally, if needed.
 - MongoDB is scalable and used in high-performance video games.

-## Object Modeling

-Mongoose

-- TypeORM has poor support for MongoDB; it's more for RDMS.
-- Using an ORM is a bit too lambdalith.